 How to get there

-You can reach Arsenal Tube Station on the Piccadilly Line from central London, although you can also get off at Holloway Road (closed after the game) and Finsbury Park.
+You can reach Arsenal Underground Station on the Piccadilly Line from central London, although you can also get off at Holloway Road (closed after the game) and Finsbury Park.
 The latter station is also a train station, with good connections to the rest of London and destinations outside the city.

 Images: BSR Agency, Shutterstock